onefoursix/streamsets-examples/sdc/aggregations-per-input-file/README.md

 It is easy enough to use the "file" record attribute to detect when records from a given file are being read, and to detect when the file attribute has changed.
 However, this risks missing when the last record of the last file has been read, as there may not be subsequent records in the pipeline to trigger the aggregate calculations for the last file.

-This example uses a Jython processor to count the number of lines of each file when processing the first record of each file, which allows the pipeline to know when it is processing the last record for each file, without relying on subsequent records.
-Records for any given file can be spread across batches, and the pipeline correctly accumulates the metrics per file across batches
+This example uses a Jython processor to count the number of lines of each file when processing the first record of each file, which allows the pipeline to know when it is processing the last record of each file, without relying on subsequent records.
+Records for any given file can be spread across batches, and the pipeline correctly accumulates the metrics per file.

 ### The example pipeline